Gustoon/PathMePy/README.md

 A tool to add scripts to Path

 ## Installation
-You just have to install the package using pip : `pip install PathMePy`
+You have to install the package using pip : `pip install PathMePy-Gustoon`

 ## usage
-This packages add two function :
+You need to import this package with `import PathMePy_Gustoon` This packages add two function :
 `PathMePyDir(path)` and
 `PathMePyUserScriptFolder()` .